 Most licensure exams require individuals to display four years of experience.
 However, in some cases candidates can work alongside other more experienced contractors as an apprentice to gain the knowledge needed to pass the examination.
 Education may also be a valid substitute for the experience requirement.
 Aspiring pool contractors can learn cost estimation skills through associate or bachelor's degree programs in construction management.

 Another way for pool contractors to maximize their potential in the industry is to become a Certified Building Professional (CBP) through the Association of Pool & Spa Professionals (APSP).
 The CBP program provides the contractor with more skills and requires them to adhere to high standards in craftsmanship, customer relations and ethics.
 This certification is not required, but is recommended to give individuals a competitive edge in the trade and make them more credible in the eyes of the consumer.

-According to the U.S. Bureau of Labor Statistics (BLS), cost estimators of all kinds can expect a 9% increase in job opportunities between 2014 and 2024, exceeding the average when compared to all careers.
-Additionally, the BLS reported that this group earned a median annual wage of $60,390 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), cost estimators of all kinds can expect an increase faster than average in job opportunities between 2018 and 2028, exceeding the average when compared to all careers.
+Additionally, the BLS reported that this group earned a mean annual wage of $69,710 in May 2018.

 Pool cost estimators must either have a bachelor's degree or equivalent experience.
 Licensure requirements vary by state, but holding licensure may improve employment opportunities.
 Due to slightly faster-than-average job growth, cost estimators in general should have good employment prospects through 2028.